-The Company provides a defined contribution retirement plan for its employees whereby the Company contributes to each eligible employee's account 7% of the employee's eligible base salary plus overtime.
+The Company provides a defined contribution retirement plan for its employees whereby the Company contributes to each eligible employee's account 7% of the employee's eligible salary.
 The employee does not need to make a contribution to the plan to be eligible for the Company's 7% contribution.
 To be eligible under the plan, an employee must be at least 21 years of age and be either a full-time or part-time salaried employee.
 The 7% Company contribution will vest 20% per year for the first five years of employment and then immediately thereafter.
 These contributions are made to the 401(k) plan up to the statutory maximum.
 Any portion of the 7% contribution in excess of the statutory maximum is made to the Company's nonqualified deferred compensation plan.
-The Company's expenses related to this plan were \$10,166,000, \$9,923,000 and \$9,752,000 in 2022, 2021 and 2020, respectively.
+The Company's expenses related to this plan were \$11,867,000, \$10,166,000 and \$9,923,000 in 2023, 2022 and 2021, respectively.